google/WebFundamentals/src/content/en/updates/2019/01/emscripten-npm.md

     echo "============================================="
     # ... below is unchanged ...

-Note: Some projects provid a `--host` flag (or similar; libvpx uses non-standard `--target`) to build for a specific processor architecture.
+Note: Some projects provide a `--host` flag (or similar; libvpx uses non-standard `--target`) to build for a specific processor architecture.
 This will often pull in assembler code that takes advantage of features specific to that architecture and can't be compiled to WebAssembly.
 If a flag like that is present (check with